 - Takes a while to heat up

 Another backpack-style mist-dispersing device on the list is the Makita PM7650H.
-This one, however, is not a three-in-one device; it was designed just for the purpose of spraying insecticide on plants.
+This one, however, is not a three-in-one device; it was designed just to spray insecticide on plants.
 This machine is rather hefty on the shoulders, measuring 19.2” x 23.7” x 25” and weighing 36.6 pounds.

 Makita is a well-known brand that produces high-quality home appliance equipment with industrial-grade performance and durability.
 The Makita PM7650H is a brilliant example of the company’s commitment to producing high-quality goods.
-This product has a large following in the gardening community: you can see gardeners using it all around the world.
+This product has a large following in the gardening community: you can see gardeners using it worldwide.

 - Large coverage